 Top Tips For Glowing Summer Skin

-The sun is finally out and its time to celebrate by shedding those winter scales and getting glowing skin ready for the beach.
-To follow on from our, ‘The Smarter Way to a Bikini Body’ post we are now going to give you some of our tips on how to get your skin ready for summer.
-Being confident in swimwear (and summer outfits in general) and also in yourself is all about looking and most importantly feeling great – pampering yourself is just one way to help this happen.
+The sun is finally out, and it’s time to celebrate by shedding those winter scales and getting glowing skin ready for the beach.
+To follow on from our ‘The Smarter Way to YOUR Bikini Body’ post, we will give you some of our tips on how to get your skin ready for summer.
+Being confident in swimwear (and summer outfits in general) and yourself is all about looking and most importantly feeling great – pampering yourself is just one way to help this happen.

 Did you know that 90% of the dust in your home is dead skin cells?
 What a lovely thought to begin with!

-There are so many different methods of exfoliation available – scrubs, brushes, lotions and creams to name a few.
+There are so many different methods of exfoliation available – scrubs, brushes, lotions, and creams, to name a few.
 If you opt for a scrub, gently rub it all over your body in a circular motion and rinse off.
-Make sure that you moisturise immediately after you dry off.
-If you follow these steps then you will definitely see the difference in your skin.
-It will appear younger and feel much softer!
+Try not to be too harsh with the scrub as it can cause discomfort if applied too aggressively.
+Make sure that you moisturize immediately after you dry off.
+If you follow these steps, then you will definitely see the difference in your skin.

-Remember, freshly exfoliated skin is more susceptible to burning so make sure to use a suncream.
+Remember, freshly exfoliated skin is more susceptible to sunburn, so use sunscreen on your face and body afterwards.

-This is a really simple, at-home exfoliator that requires very little ingredients and effort.
+This is a really simple, at-home exfoliator that requires minimal ingredients and effort.

 1/3 Extra Virgin Olive Oil